Rouji/ffmpeg_distributed/README.md

                         Segment length in seconds.
   -H HOST, --host HOST  SSH hostname(s) to encode on.
 Use "localhost" to include the machine you're running this from.
                         Can include username.
+  -A SSHARGS, --args SSHARGS
-  -k, --keep-tmp        Keep temporary segment files instead of deleting them on successful exit.
+                        SSH arguments to use with the previous host.', required=False) -k, --keep-tmp        Keep temporary segment files instead of deleting them on successful exit.
   -r, --resume          Don't split the input file again, keep existing segments and only process the missing ones.
   -t TMP_DIR, --tmp-dir TMP_DIR